Lahore Development Authority Demolishes Illegal Structure - UrduPoint

 Lahore Development Authority Demolishes Illegal Structure

-The Town Planning Wing (TPW) squad demolished illegal constructions and several illegal structures in the city on Saturday
+The Lahore Development Authority (LDA) here on Friday demolished illegal constructions and several structures

-According to an LDA spokesman, the operation was conducted in the area of Allama Iqbal Town and Johar Town.
+According to a LDA spokesman, the operation was conducted in Allama Iqbal and Johar Town.

-The LDA squad demolished illegal structures on plot no 406, Ravi Block, various illegal buildings in Muslim Block and Olympia Street, whereas illegal structures were razed at Samanzar Scheme in Johar Town.
+During the operation, the LDA demolished structures at plot No 29 and 143 of Ravi Block, various buildings at plot No 62 Block-B and plot No 28 Civic Center, Johar Town, whereas structures at Rehman Housing Scheme and Samman Zar Scheme, Johar Town, were also demolished.